 How Do You Ground a Light Switch without a Ground Wire?

-Make sure to coil up the ground wire before pushing it back into place, to avoid any potential damage to your home’s electrical system.
+Ensure all wires are neatly folded into the box to prevent damage during installation.
 If you are having trouble locating an electrical junction box or if you need help finding wires in general, don’t hesitate to contact an expert for assistance.

 Ground a Light Switch